 Entering Assets in the Projections

 To add a new asset, click Add Capital Asset.
-Enter the asset details such as the Type of account, Value, and asset allocation under the Assets tab, you can also input the Cost in the case of Non-Registered Assets.
+Enter the asset details such as the Type of account, Value, and asset allocation under the Assets tab, you can also input the Cost in the case of non-registered assets.

-You can enter the ACB for an account that consists of all three asset classes.
+You can enter the Cost for an account that consists of all three asset classes.
 However, the cash and fixed income portions of the non-registered assets generate interest income only in the projections.
 Equities are the only asset class that can generate capital gains in Snap.
 The ACB entered here will be taken into consideration for the capital gains calculations, even if there are cash and fixed income portions of the account.

 You can access the Portfolio Settings (by selecting Scenario Setup -> Settings -> Portfolio) and further specify the Equity Return Allocation between capital gains, and foreign and Canadian dividend-producing stocks.